GluuFederation/docs-ce-prod/docs/source/installation-guide/install-centos.md

 4. [Sign in via browser](#sign-in-via-browser)
 5. [Disable Gluu repositories](#disable-gluu-repositories)

+!!!
+Attention
+    To upgrade an existing Gluu Server installation, follow the [upgrade guide](../upgrade/index.md).

 ## Prerequisites

 - Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).